-- Type a name for the device in the Power IQ Device Name field.
+- 1. Make sure the Web API is enabled in Power IQ.
+In the Settings tab, click Web API in the Security and Encryption section. - Select the Enable Web API checkbox, then click Save. - Make sure power control is enabled In Power IQ.
+In the Settings tab, click Power Control Options in the Appliance Administration section.
+Select the Enable Power Control checkbox then click Save. - In the CC-SG Admin Client, choose Access > Power IQ Services > Add Power IQ Services.
+The New Power IQ Services Configuration dialog appears. - 4.
+Type a name for the device in the Power IQ Device Name field.
 The name must be unique for the Power IQ Device providing the service.
 CC-SG does not accept duplicate names.
-See Naming Conventions (on page 353) for details on CC-SG's rules for name lengths. - Type the IP Address or Hostname of the device in the IP Address/Hostname field.
-See Terminology/Acronyms (on page 2) for hostname rules. - 4.
-Type the time (in seconds) that should elapse before timeout between the new device and CC-SG in the Heartbeat timeout (sec) field. - 5.
+See Naming Conventions (on page 372) for details on CC-SG's rules for name lengths. - Type the IP Address or Hostname of the device in the IP Address/Hostname field.
+See Terminology/Acronyms (on page 2) for hostname rules. - 6.
+Type the time (in seconds, from 30 to 50,000) that should elapse before timeout between the new device and CC-SG in the Heartbeat timeout (sec) field. - 7.
 Enter authentication information: - To use a service account for authentication, select the Use Service Account Credentials checkbox.
 Select the service account to use in the Service Account Name menu.

-- Enter a Username and Password for authentication. - 6.
+- Enter a Username and Password for authentication. - 8.
 Type a short description of this device in the Description field.
-Optional. - 7.
-Click Add.
+Optional. - Click Test Connection.
+See Troubleshoot Connections to Power IQ (on page 322) for error message information.
+If you'll be using synchronization, see Configuring Synchronization of Power IQ and CC-SG (on page 323).